intercom/intercom-node/README.md

 ## Bulk users

-The [Bulk APIs](https://doc.intercom.io/api/#bulk-apis) are themselves in Beta, but allow for the asynchronous creation and deletion of users:
+The Bulk APIs allow for the asynchronous creation and deletion of users:

 ```node
 client.users.bulk([